SaiNisshith/SocioSphere/README.md

 ## Welcome to SocioSphere!

 SocioSphere is a dynamic social media platform designed to foster meaningful interactions among users.
-With features like posting, commenting, live messaging, and the ability to connect with others through following, SocioSphere offers a vibrant space for social networking.
+Whether you're looking to share your thoughts, engage in discussions, or connect with like-minded individuals, SocioSphere provides a versatile platform to do so.

+### Key Features:
+- **Posting**: Share your thoughts, ideas, and experiences with the community.
+- **Commenting**: Engage in discussions by commenting on posts and sharing your perspective.
+- **Liking**: Show appreciation for posts and comments by liking them.
+- **Live Messaging**: Connect with friends and other users in real-time through our live messaging feature.
+- **Following**: Stay updated with the latest posts and activities of users you follow, and let others follow you to stay connected.

 ## Installation